 Agricultural Communication Major

-undergraduate degree prepares students to understand and communicate specialized agricultural science and information through journalism, advertising, public relations, graphic design and telecommunications.
-Students are given hands-on opportunities in classes and outside organizations to practice key skills and prepare them for a professional career.
-In addition, UGA agricultural communication students are given once-in-a-lifetime opportunities to participate in international service-learning coursework, instilling the importance of cross-cultural communication and engagement, which allows students to practice the skills learned in the classroom in a real-world setting for the benefit of others.
+Agricultural Communication students are also given once-in-a-lifetime opportunities to participate in international service-learning coursework, instilling the importance of cross-cultural communication and engagement, which allows students to practice the skills learned in the classroom in a real-world setting for the benefit of others.
 Upon graduation, our students have an established skill-set to translate science, liaise between industry and consumers, and produce communication materials using new media and technology.

 - Participate in traditional agricultural extracurricular activities, such as 4-H and FFA